 What Is ITP or Idiopathic Thrombocytopenia Purpura?

 ITP is a disease where the immune system destroys its own platelets.
-Platelets are a necessary part of the blood that helps with clotting.
-ITP is often considered a bleeding disorder because patients with low platelet counts often bruise or bleed easily.
+The destruction of platelets leads to problems because platelets are a necessary part of the blood that help with clotting.
+ITP is often considered a bleeding disorder because patients with low platelet counts bruise or bleed easily.
 Steroids are most commonly prescribed to treat ITP by raising platelet levels.

 What are the Symptoms of ITP?

 Common symptoms of ITP are: